 7. Morse Trainer

 Morse Trainer can be a great option for extreme beginners.
 Usually known for providing two different ways to master your skills.
-You can start learning morse codes for each alphabet, and you can practice by tapping the transmit button.
+First, you can start learning morse codes for each alphabet, and you can practice by tapping the transmit button.

 Every time you make the right answer, you get one step closer to perfection.
-The user interface is very simple and helps to learn without any distractions.
+In addition, the user interface is very simple and helps to learn without any distractions.